Skip to main content

 Plan Your Visit to the Adirondacks

 Hike to rocky overlooks, paddle tranquil waters, and unwind by a fireside under a canopy of stars.
-Beyond the trails, our 10 regions each have their unique charm—from historic villages and unique shops to world-class sporting events and magical winter festivals.
+Beyond the trails, our 10 regions each have their unique charm—from small towns with unique shops to world-class sporting events and magical winter festivals.
 Whether you seek adventure or a peaceful retreat, the Adirondacks feel like a world away, yet are closer than you think.

 Explore our Regions